testingautomated-usi/uncertainty-wizard/README.md

       note={forthcoming}
     }

-A preprint and a tool paper which provides a deeper technical discussion of ``uncertainty_wizard`` will be added in January at latest.
+A preprint and a tool paper which provides a deeper technical discussion of ``uncertainty-wizard`` will be added in January at latest.

 #### Contributing